Probely/farcaster-onprem-agent/README.md

 The agent runs on a Docker container.
 It should work on any system with a Docker installation.

-The agent needs an API token to connect to Probely's network.
+The agent needs a token to connect to Probely's network.

 > If you do not have an agent token, you can create one in the
 > [Scanning Agents](https://plus.probely.app/scanning-agents/) management area.